rubyonjets/jets-docs/_docs/database/dynamodb/vs/dynamoid.md

 end
 ```

 Like Dynamoid, with Dynomite, you can modify table settings with the DynamoDB AWS console.
-Dynomite auto-discovers the table index information and uses the indexes available without any need to declare it the model at all, though.
+Dynomite auto-discovers the table index information and uses the indexes available without any need to declare it the model at all.

 You can also create migration files to create GSIs.
 Example: